 Therefore, an investor should keep a constant vigil on the developments related to the Dahej, Gujarat plant of the company and the enforcement of the penalty by the Gujarat Govt, if any.

 Margin of Safety in the market price of Ultramarine Pigments:

 Ultramarine & Pigments Ltd is currently available at a P/E ratio of about 16.55, which does not offer any margin of safety in the purchase price as described by Benjamin Graham in his book The Intelligent Investor.
 However, the FCF analysis of the company indicates that the company has some margin of safety built in its business model.
-An investor should read more about the margin of safety in the following article to understand more about the margin of safety in the purchase price and margin of safety in the business model of any company:

 Overall, Ultramarine & Pigments Ltd appears to be a company growing at a descent pace, with sustained profitability margins & operating efficiency.
 It has been able to meet its capex requirements from its cash flow from operations and able to generate free cash flows and generate surplus distributable funds for its shareholders.